Power Of Peppermint

 My dad died on November 29th, 2008, but every year around the start of December I start to feel his spirit in a strong way.
-I feel his love envelop me like a blanket and I see and smell peppermint everywhere, and then I feel such joy that it’s hard to contain.
+I feel his love envelop me like a blanket and I see and smell peppermint everywhere, and then I feel such joy that it's hard to contain.
 It was my dad who taught me how to love and enjoy food.
-He made me try a diverse and large range of unique foods.
+He made me try a diverse range of unique foods as I was growing up.
 He sparked that spirit within me and cultivated it.
 I was the child most like him and I was named for him.
-Don – Donna.
+Don - Donna.
 I inherited my love of learning from my dad who studied everything and read thousands of books, and so I did some research on peppermint and found many wonderful health benefits and reasons to add peppermint to my life.

 Is there something you love?
 Do you share it with those you love?
 Well, you should, because you never know how much it could mean to them if someday you're gone.
 It is like a giant hug on a gloomy day that can lift their spirits long after you have left this sweet earth.
 I have so many peppermint recipes, and now I know why.
 Never underestimate the power of something as simple as peppermint to make you feel loved.
 I love food because my dad taught me by example, and this has translated into my life's profession.

 This is a thank you to my dad - peppermint recipes that I think you will enjoy.
 This will help you make your own memories this holiday season.